braze-inc/braze-docs/_docs/_user_guide/getting_started/users_segments.md

 - **Message History:** This is a record of all the messages that have been sent to the user from the respective messaging channel (such as email or push).

 {% alert tip %}
-The Braze platform's SDKs collect 27 different attributes and events automatically.
+The Braze platform's SDKs automatically collect 27 different attributes and events.
 Using these standard events and attributes, you can build segments as soon as you integrate the SDK.
 {% endalert %}

 ### Attributes